apify/apify-docs/content/docs/tutorials/quick_start.md

 ## Run an actor

-**1.** Navigate to [Apify Store](https://console.apify.com/actors?tab=store) and pick any actor you like the look of.
+**1.** Navigate to [Apify Store](https://console.apify.com/store) and pick any actor you like the look of.
 We'll pick the [Google Search Results Scraper](https://console.apify.com/actors/nFJndFXA5zjCTuudP#/information/latest/readme).

 ![Apify store]({{@asset tutorials/images/apify-store.webp}})

-**2.** On the actor's page, head over to the **Input and options** tab.
+**2.** On the actor's page, head over to the **Input** tab.

 Don't be put off by all the boxes - the actor is pre-configured to run without any extra input.
-Just click the **Run** button in the bottom-left corner, and it will start.
+Just click the **Start** button in the bottom-left corner.

 Alternatively, you can play around with the settings to make the results more interesting for you.